starkers/archbook/README.md

 ## execution variables
-**Note** plug in a USB stick.. it should hopefully come up as ```/dev/sda``` In theort you can prepare a memory stick even on an x86 computer however:
+**Note** plug in a USB stick.. it should hopefully come up as ```/dev/sda``` In theory you can prepare a memory stick even on an x86 computer however:

 ```
 wget http://git.io/vnD1l -O splat.sh